mishavagyan/PythonPractice/scrapper-student-template/README.md

 > * Ensure that your app has no encoding issues (meaning symbols like &#39, etc.) when printing news to stdout in JSON format.
 > * The limit argument should also affect JSON generation.
 > *It is preferable to have different custom exceptions for different situations (if needed).

----
-Implementations will be checked with the latest CPython interpreter of the 3.10 branch.
----

-> Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
-Code for readability. **John F. Woods**